XCTEQ/XCFit/README.md

 # XCFit : Full Stack BDD in Xcode

-**XCFit a.k.a ([XCUI](https://developer.apple.com/videos/play/wwdc2015/406/0), [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish) and [Fitnesse](https://github.com/paulstringer/OCSlimProject) Integrations Tests) is a full stack Xcode BDD framework for [Swift](https://swift.org) iOS and macOS apps.
-XCFit allows us to write API level, UI and Acceptance Tests with Swift in human readable language using tools like [Cucumber](https://cucumber.io/) and [Fitnesse](http://fitnesse.org/) in Xcode.
-We can still use Apple's brand new UI Testing framework (XCUI) under the hood of Cucumberish.
+**XCFit a.k.a ([XCUI](https://developer.apple.com/videos/play/wwdc2015/406/0), [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish) and [Fitnesse](https://github.com/paulstringer/OCSlimProject) Integrations Tests) is a full stack Xcode BDD framework for [Swift](https://swift.org) iOS apps.
+XCFit allows us to write BDD Style API/Contract level, UI and Acceptance Tests with Swift in human readable language using tools like [Cucumber](https://cucumber.io/) and [Fitnesse](http://fitnesse.org/) in Xcode.
+We can still use Apple's brand new UI Testing framework (XCUI) under the hood of XCFit and Cucumberish.
 XCFit is fully automated solution for Cucumberish and Fitnesse.
 You can use 80(Fitnesse):20(Cucumberish) formula to automate Acceptance and UI Testing for better coverage and faster feedback.
-XCFit is available on [Homebrew](http://brew.sh), [RubyGem](https://rubygems.org/gems/xcfit),  [CocoaPods](http://cocoadocs.org/docsets/XCFit) and Swift Package Manager.**
+XCFit is available on [Homebrew](http://brew.sh), [RubyGem](https://rubygems.org/gems/xcfit),  [CocoaPods](http://cocoadocs.org/docsets/XCFit), Carthage and Swift Package Manager.**

 ### XCFit